cf-convention/cf-conventions/.github/ISSUE_TEMPLATE/enhancement-issue.md

 **Technical Proposal Summary:** Brief proposal overview
 **Benefits:** Who or what will benefit from this proposal?
 **Status Quo:** Discussion of the current state CF and other standards.
-**Detailed Proposal:** Complete proposal
+**Associated pull request:** Link to associated pull request, if present **Detailed Proposal:** Complete proposal